neillyt/mkdocs/docs/chef/chef_terms.md

 > Agent that runs locally on the node that is registered with the chef server.

 Convergence:
 > Occurs when chef-client configures the system/node based off information collected from chef-server.
-Convergence happens when tbe client.rb recipe is executed.
+Convergence happens when the client.rb recipe is executed.

 Configuration Drift:
 > Occurs when the node state does not reflect the updated state of policies/configurations on the chef server.

 Resources:
->A statement of configuration policy within a recipe.
+> A statement of configuration policy within a recipe.
 Describes the desired state of an element in the infrastructure and steps needed to configure.

 Provider:
 > Defines the steps that are needed to bring the peice of the system from its current state to the desired state.

+Run list:
+> A run-list is a list of cookbooks/recipes that are to be executed on a specific node.

 Attributes:
 > Specific details about the node, used by chef-client to understand current state of the node, the state of the node on the previous chef-client run, and the state of the node at the end of the client run.
+Attributes would what the operating system is, how much memory the node has, what kind of CPU the node has, etc.

 Data-bags:
 > A global variable stored as JSON data and is accessible from the Chef server.